 Without a doubt visit a cenote and try out one of the more active adventures, such as zip lining through a jungle.
 There are a lot of options to suit your activity level, swimming skills or tolerance to cold (some cenotes are quote cold) so it’s more of a chose-your-own adventure.
 When it comes to cultural destinations, however, below are my favorite places, all of which you can reach from the convenience of your all-inclusive either by car or with an organized tour.

-Sian Ka’an, a biosphere reserve in the region of Tulum and an official UNESCO World Heritage site.
+A biosphere reserve in the region of Tulum and an official UNESCO World Heritage site.
 Sian Ka’an is over 5,280 km of land, uncultivated ground and Caribbean Sea, including a section of coral reef.
 There are also around 23 archaeological sites in the area, including Muyil, a fairly small set of ruins with a wealthy history.
-One of the key activities in Sian Ka’an is the canals: a small boat takes you through clear turquoise open water, through a tight man-made canal to a natural one, deeper into the swamp where you get to float with the current observing the beauty of the preserved natural habitat.
+One of the key activities in Sian Ka’an is the canals: a small boat takes you through clear turquoise open water, through a tight man-made canal to a natural one, deeper into the “swamp” where you get to float with the current observing the beauty of the preserved natural habitat.
 It is fairly shallow, you can even walk, but the water will gently carry you forward.
-The plant life is amazing from deeply rooted trees to massive air plants shooting out strings over the clear water.
-The end of your floating tour is a boardwalk that takes the group back to the boat across the swamp, around you as far the eye can see is waist-high greenery and an occasional heron strolling through the grass.
+The plant life is amazing from deeply rooted trees to massive air plants shooting out strings over the water.
+The end of the floating tour is a boardwalk that takes the group back to the boat across the swampy field, around you as far as the eye can see, is waist-high greenery and an occasional heron strolling through the grass.